Learning robust marking policies for adaptive mesh refinement: Numerical results

 In \Cref{fig:ex1a-ef}, we present two additional views of the cumulative dof count data.
 In the left plot, the red dots show the cost at the final step (i.e.,~$\log_2$ of the final cumulative dof count) for each of the traditional AMR policies.
 If $\theta$ is fixed throughout an AFEM process---as is the case in every production-level AFEM code that we are aware of---these data suggest that $\theta\approx 0.2$ or $\theta\approx 0.5$ is an optimal choice for minimizing cumulative dof count in this particular setting.
-The dark blue line indicates the final cost of the RL policy, a full unit lower on the $\log_2$ scaled vertical axis, indicating that a variable $\theta$ policy can out-perform any fixed $\theta$ policy.
-We shade the region below the RL policy line to indicate that additional RL training is unlikely to discover a lower final cost, based on our numerical experiments.
+The dark blue line indicates the final cost of the RL policy. \rev{Notably, the blue line is well below the cost of any of the traditional AMR policies.
+In particular, the median cost of the fixed parameter policies ($\approx$ 16.3, as seen from the letterbox plot on the right) is a full unit above the cost of the RL policy.
+Due to the $\log_2$ scaling of the vertical axis, we conclude that the (AM$)^2$R policy trained here has roughly twice the efficiency as the median fixed parameter policy, which could be taken as a proxy for a median performant single parameter choice in a traditional setting.} We shade the region below the RL policy line to indicate that additional RL training is unlikely to discover a lower final cost, based on our numerical experiments.

 Finally, in the right plot of \Cref{fig:ex1a-ef}, we show a ``letter-value plot'' of a larger set of AMR policies, for which we tried every $\theta\in\{0.1,\ldots,0.99\}$.
-No improvement is found over the coarser sampling of $\theta$ values shown in the left plot and, moreover, some choices of $\theta$ (particularly those very close to 1.0) are observed to perform much worse.
-With this experiment, we have shown some of the potential benefits of employing a trained (AM)$^2$R policy.
+No improvement is found over the coarser sampling of $\theta$ values shown in the left plot, and, moreover, some choices of $\theta$ (particularly those very close to 1.0) are observed to perform much worse.
+With this experiment, we have \rev{demonstrated that dynamically selecting marking parameters \textit{can} improve the efficiency of an AFEM pipeline over a fixed parameter selection; we now move on to experiments that generalize beyond training and deploying on the same mesh.}